Iowa vs. Purdue NCAA Football Odds, Plays and Insights | October 16, 2021

 - The Hawkeyes have been favored by 11.5 points or more two times this season and covered the spread in one of them.

-- Iowa's games this year have hit the over on two of six set point totals (33.3%).
+- Iowa's games this year have gone over the total in two out of six opportunities (33.3%).

-- When Iowa records more than 15.4 points, it is 5-1 against the spread and 6-0 overall.
+- When Iowa scores more than 15.4 points, it is 5-1 against the spread and 6-0 overall.

 - The Hawkeyes collect only 17.9 more yards per game (317.5), than the Boilermakers allow per contest (299.6).

-- In games that Iowa piles up more than 299.6 yards, the team is 4-0 against the spread and 4-0 overall.
+- In games that Iowa picks up more than 299.6 yards, the team is 4-0 against the spread and 4-0 overall.

-- This year, the Hawkeyes have turned the ball over five times, three more than the Boilermakers' takeaways (2).

 - Find the latest spread and moneyline odds for Iowa at SISportsbook.